-Of course there is always the possibility of misfire, or taking the wrong decision.
+Of course there is always the possibility of a misfire, or taking the wrong decision.

 In that case, could you do something about it?

-It’s important to have alternatives of things you could do if things don’t go as you expect.
+It’s important to have alternatives for things you could do if things don’t go as you expect.